-- Should be sampled at local noon (to allow comparison between stations). - Samples need to be processed immediately - Clean lab area for filtration and sample handling - Minus 80°C freezer (and liquid nitrogen tank)

-→ Sampling depths: 5m, only process stations
+- Should be sampled at local noon (to allow comparison between stations). - Samples need to be processed immediately - Clean lab area for filtration and sample handling (KPH Filtration Lab) - Minus 80°C freezer (and charged cryo shipper for transport) - → Sampling depths: 5m (10m if sampling through moonpool), only process stations - → Chemicals used:

-- Always use lab gloves (also when handling equipment, i.e. washing, storing). - RNA degrades quickly due to hydrolysis and RNAses (which are everywhere!).
+- Always use lab gloves (also when handling equipment, i.e. washing, storing, labelling). - RNA degrades quickly due to hydrolysis and RNAses (which are everywhere!).
 Change gloves after touching surfaces, work quickly.
 Never leave RNA at room temperature. - The mRNA composition changes according to the environment of the cell.
-Process samples immediately after collection, and try to keep sample at conditions resembling in vivo environment (i.e. light, temperature) - Immediately after use, rinse all containers, tubes and filtration equipment with distilled water and leave to dry in clean area.
+Process samples immediately after collection, and try to keep sample at conditions resembling in vivo environment (i.e. light, temperature). - Immediately after use, rinse all containers, tubes and filtration equipment with distilled water (tap water at KPH) and leave to dry in clean area.

-NOTE that filtration should be done on 5 filters simultaneously, to process samples as quickly as possible.

-In total 5x(5-6)L=25-30L of water should be filtered.
+Note that filtration should be done on 5 filters simultaneously, to process sample as quickly as possible.
+In total 5 \times (5-6)L=25-30L of water should be filtered.